In order to strike off a Cyprus company, the Cyprus Company:

 10) The Cyprus Company should then submit its tax returns including the tax return related to the financial statements up to the date of the decision to strike off the Cyprus Company.

 11) Convening an extraordinary general meeting for a company’s decision to strike off of the Cyprus company from the Cyprus Registrar of Companies.

-12) The Cyprus Company should then prepare a letter addressed to the Cyprus Tax Department requesting examination of all related financial statements and for the issuance of a final tax clearance stating that the financial statements have been examined and the Cyprus Company has no tax liability.
-A copy of the relevant minutes to strike off (Deregister/delete) the Cyprus company should also be accompanying the letter.
-It is recommended that in order to help the Cyprus Tax Department to speed up the procedure, copies of the company’s last six-year financial statements and tax returns should also accompany the letter.
+12) The Cyprus Company should then prepare a letter addressed to the Cyprus Tax Department requesting the examination of all related financial statements and for the issuance of a final tax clearance stating that the financial statements have been examined and the Cyprus Company has no tax liability.
+A copy of the relevant minutes to strike off (Deregister/delete) of the Cyprus company should also be accompanying the letter.
+It is recommended that in order to help the Cyprus Tax Department speed up the procedure, copies of the company’s last six-year financial statements and tax returns should also accompany the letter.

 13) The Cyprus tax department examines and agrees that there is no tax liability or if there is a tax liability is fully settled.
 The Cyprus Tax Department then finally issues a final tax clearance.